roobottom/manual-of-me/README.md

 ## What is this?

-It’s a way for those who work with me to learn about me, a polyfill for human interaction in a remote, post-Covid world.
+It’s a way for those who work with me to learn about me, a polyfill for face-to-face interaction in a remote, post-Covid world.
 My college Emma wrote [a thing about it](https://designedandmade.substack.com/p/a-manual-of-me); you should read that.

 ## At a glance